Modern Marketing Mix Modeling

 Enter the econometricians

 In the late 80s and early 90s, econometricians began developing techniques to estimate the impact of these different advertising channels on sales.
-By using sophisticated regression techniques, they were able to link how changs in spend in the “media mix” (say, one week where spend in television increased and spend in radio decreased) to changes in the number of total sales.
+By using sophisticated regression techniques, they were able to link how changes in spend in the “media mix” – say, one week where spend in television increased and spend in radio decreased – to changes in the brand’s total sales.
 While some of the math under the hood can get tricky, the concept is straightforward: the models take advantage of “natural experiments” in the levels of media spend in order to understand how the different channels impact downstream sales.

 This type of modeling became a critical tool in the marketing departments of large consumer-facing brands, and a number of companies and consulting firms stepped up to further develop this technology and provide the models as a service to brands.
-To this day, most large brands (especially those that are primarily distributed through brick-and-mortar stores) either do this type of modeling in-house or contract with one of a few large providers in order to drive their planning and budgeting process.
+To this day, most large brands (especially those that are primarily distributed through brick-and-mortar stores) either do this type of modeling in-house or contract with an outside vendor in order to drive their planning and budgeting process.

 Online advertising and attribution